Adding a Run as User

 The Add Run as User pane appears.

-1. In the Run as User Name field, type the account name that is used to log in to the Agent or Agentless Host where the job runs.
+7. In the Run as User Name field, type the account name that is used to log in to the Agent or Agentless Host where the job executes.

-• Agent: Select Password Authentication, and in the Password field type the Run as User password, to execute jobs on an Agent.
+• Select Password authentication, and in the Password field type the Run as User password.
+This enables you to execute jobs on an Agent.

-• Agentless Host: Select Key Authentication (SSH Only), then from the Key Name drop-down list select a key name and in the Passphrase field type a logical password, to execute jobs on an Agentless Host.
-To add a new SSH Key, click Cancel and Create an SSH Key.
+• Select Key authentication (SSH only), then from the Key Name drop-down list select an SSH key name, and in the Pass Phrase field type a logical password.
+This enables you to execute jobs on an Agentless Host.

 The new Run as User appears in the Run as Users table.